Adult Mental Health I

 Substance use disorders in Hospital Care

-Purpose: Helping clinical teams build or improve systems of care that effectively treat addiction in hospital and emergency department settings.
+Purpose: Helping clinical teams build or improve systems of care that effectively treat addiction in hospital settings.

-Sample topics: Medication for opioid use disorder, including buprenorphine and methadone; overdose prevention and harm reduction; acute pain management in patients with SUD; peers in hospital settings; trauma-informed care
+Sample topics: Medication for opioid use disorders; managing alcohol and methamphetamine use disorders in hospital care; overdose prevention and harm reduction; community SUD treatment settings; acute pain management in patients with SUD; trauma-informed care

 Faculty: